se-edu/learningresources/contents/docker/Docker.md

 At this point, you would have realised the advantages that Docker is able to give you and might be considering to switch over to Docker for your own projects.

 Here is a learning path that you can follow to pick up Docker:
 - [Docker's getting started guide](https://docs.docker.com/get-started/) : Docker's offical documentation is a good place to start out.
 It is a good overview of the fundamentals behind Docker.
-They will take you through setting up your own docker environement, building an image, scaling it and finally deploying.
+They will take you through setting up your own docker environment, building an image, scaling and deploying.

 - [Article covering important concepts behind Docker](https://medium.freecodecamp.org/a-beginner-friendly-introduction-to-containers-vms-and-docker-79a9e3e119b) : After reading the official documentation, this is another excellent article to look through.
 It covers how Docker works in detail with good examples.
-Before jumping into a use case, it is a good to understand the internals of Docker and this article helps with that.

 - [Books covering specific use cases with Docker](https://github.com/eduleboss/the-best-docker-books) : Once you have a clearer picture on the fundamentals behind Docker, this resource will provide you with a collection of books that show you how to use Docker in a practical setting.